 In honor of National Women’s Health Week and recently Mother’s Day, I’m discussing one of the biggest health concerns for young women: fertility.
 Whether you’re trying to get pregnant now or in a few years, a healthy pregnancy starts before you even conceive.

-I have so many amazing family members and close friends becoming a parent for the first time and it’s been such a beautiful experience for me 1) becoming an aunt or part of this babies life and 2) helping guide those family members and friends the nutrition they need to think about before getting pregnant, during, and after.
+I have so many amazing family members and close friends becoming a parent for the first time and it’s been such a beautiful experience for me 1) becoming an aunt or part of this babies life and 2) helping guide those family members and friends with the nutrition they need to think about before getting pregnant, during, and after.
 Also, it’s good practice for our future, too!

 Your Fertility and Preconception Health

-We know how important nourishing our bodies is with proper nutrition, but even more so with healthy pregnancies.
+We know how important nourishing our bodies is with proper nutrition, but it’s even more so with healthy pregnancies.
 In fact, according to ACOG, the first eight weeks of pregnancy are key for fetal development.
 Multiple studies have also shown that what a mother eats during pregnancy influences her child’s food choices later in life.